Littlepylunas/Life-Management/README.md

 # LifeManagement
-App Mobile help you make ur life better
+App Mobile help you make ur life is better

 - You want to thank me ?
 Simple , help me 1 win in Dota2 Ranked now (My steam id is 145628243)